Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Citizens Telecommunications Company of New York, Inc. (Frontier) at its Gloversville facility, reporting 204 affected workers.
+The largest notice was filed by Citizens Telecommunications Company of New York, Inc. (Frontier) at its Gloversville facility, reporting 204 affected workers.
 Aon Risk Services, Aon Client Services followed with 170 workers.

 Trend & Outlook